 For more details, you can visit the website here.

-Can You Ride the Shinkansen with Suica/ICOCA and Other IC Cards?
+Can I Ride the Shinkansen with Suica/ICOCA and Other IC Cards?

 This issue has been a topic of discussion within Japan as well.
 Many Japanese residents have questioned why they cannot use Suica, ICOCA, or other IC cards to ride the Shinkansen.
 In recent years, JR companies have gradually introduced methods that allow passengers to use IC cards to ride the Shinkansen.
 However, due to various limitations, for foreign tourists visiting Japan who may not be familiar with Japanese railway transportation and the language, purchasing paper tickets is the simplest and least error-prone method.